 In 2011, following an extensive search, we used the grant funds to purchase a 6,500-square-foot building centrally located in the Brunswick Basin in Grass Valley.
-We now need to renovate the building to turn it into a year-round 54-bed shelter—an anchored, supportive environment where our guests will thrive as they work toward acquiring independent housing.
+We received a private short term loan to complete renovations on this building and it’s now operating as a year-round 54-bed shelter—an anchored, supportive environment where our guests will thrive as they work toward acquiring independent housing.

 The building is named in honor of Utah Phillips, a founding member of our organization and a tireless activist for the homeless in our community.